ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Fresh Water Resources

-Increasing rainfall variability and prolonged droughts cause serious pressure in the country’s available water resources.
-Severe and recurrent droughts in the past few years triggered a decrease in water flows in rivers, hence shrinkage of receiving lakes, declines of water levels in satellite lakes and hydropower dams.
-Furthermore, some of the perennial rivers have changed to seasonal rivers and some wetlands have dried up.
+Increasing rainfall variability and prolonged droughts cause severe pressure on the country’s available water resources.
+Severe and recurrent droughts in recent years have triggered a decrease in water flows in rivers, resulting in the shrinkage of receiving lakes and declines in water levels in satellite lakes and hydropower dams.
+Furthermore, some perennial rivers have become seasonal, and some wetlands have dried up.

 Human Health

 Variability in precipitation may have direct consequences in infectious disease outbreaks.
-Increased precipitation may increase the presence of disease vectors by expanding the size of existent larval habitat and creating new breeding grounds.
+Increased precipitation may increase the presence of disease vectors by expanding the size of the existing larval habitat and creating new breeding grounds.
 In addition, increased precipitation may support growth in food supplies, which in turn support a greater population of vertebrate reservoirs.
-Alternatively, flooding may force insect or rodent vectors into houses and increase the likelihood of vector-human contact.
+Alternatively, flooding may force insect or rodent vectors into houses, increasing the likelihood of vector-human contact.
 IPCC, 2001 indicates that many vector, food and water-borne diseases are sensitive to changes in climatic conditions.

 larval habitat due to floods at Kinondoni